 There are nine compartments to the foot.
 Each contains a group of muscles.
 When compartment syndrome of the foot does occur, it is common for many, or all, of these compartments to be involved.

-On examination, the foot will usually be markedly swollen and the muscles tense (Figure 1).
+On examination, the foot is usually markedly swollen and the muscles are tense (Figure 1).
 An associated traumatic injury to the foot is usually present.
 In severe cases, there may also be a decrease in sensation to the toes.
 Movement of the toes will create significant pain in the foot for conscious patients.

 Figure 1: Swollen foot following trauma